archiewald/archiewald.github.io/_posts/programming-notes.md

 - add a new one with keyboard shortcuts,
 - categorize via hashtags and snippets type,
-- search through your gists easily.
+- search through your gists easily,
+- do all above with intuitive keyboard shortcuts.

 Handling gists is a breeze now 🌊